-Founded in June 2015 by two MIT Sloan School of Management graduates and a seasoned CTO, Spoiler Alert’s technology platform helps organizations find optimal outlets for their unsold and surplus food, as well as their organic waste.
+Founded in June 2015 by Ashenfelter and fellow MIT Sloan School of Management graduate, Emily Malina, along with seasoned CTO, Marty Sirkin, Spoiler Alert’s technology platform helps organizations find optimal outlets for their unsold and surplus food, as well as their organic waste.
 In November 2015, the company launched its free Marketplace offering, an online portal and communications tool to facilitate food donations and discounted sales between businesses and nonprofits.
 To date, more than 200 organizations throughout New England have enrolled, and its user base has maintained a 15 percent month-over-month growth rate since its launch.

 Earlier this year, Spoiler Alert debuted its Enterprise offering, a subscription-based service that helps businesses take advantage of enhanced tax deductions available for food donations.
 This includes item-level traceability and advanced reporting dashboards that offer greater visibility into businesses’ waste streams, potential tax shield, and community impact.